 Hello, future skydiver (that has a nice ring doesn’t it?).
 If you’ve landed on this page, it’s likely you’ve got a dream that’s starting to occupy your thoughts – you want to become a skydiver!
-If that’s you, you’ve come to the right corner of the interwebs because we’ve got some great info to share which highlights the expectations, time and financial commitment required to make your dream a reality.
+If that’s you, you’ve come to the right corner of the interwebs because we’ve got some great info to share which highlights the expectations, time, and financial commitment required to make your dream a reality.
 Are you ready to begin your journey?
+Find out how much it costs to get into skydiving.
 Read on!

 Becoming a skydiver is one of the most rewarding endeavors an individual can pursue.
 Skydiving will build your confidence, build admiration from your peers and you will become part of a tight-knit tribe passionate about living life to its fullest.
 The rewards are great, but there are sacrifices that every person needs to make to get there.
 The sacrifice is time and money.
 Actually, it’s a lot of time and a lot of money, but all can be overcome if you’re committed to making your dream come true.